kneeshit/ES-335/README.md

+# ES 335 Machine Learning
-# My answers to the prerequisite exam for ES 335 course (Machine Learning).
+My answers to the prerequisite exam for the course.